 [ReqYY] All TGai devices are required to maintain backward compatibility with extinging IEEE 802.11 devices.

+Non-Requirements

 Verification

 The TGai Evaluation Methodology Dodument [3] defines the procedure on verifying that the requirements in Section 3 are met.
 It also defines the subset of requirements mandatory to be met in order to have draft amending text considered for inclusion in the TGai amendment.